 Y may be any array.
-X may be the name of any array.
+X may be the name of any array or a selection from a named array (EXP X)[I]←Y, see Assignment (Selective) on page 21.
 I must be a valid index specification.
-The shape of Y must conform with the shape (implied) of the indexed structure defined by I. If Y is a scalar or a unit vector it will be extended to conform.
+The shape of Y must conform with the shape (implied) of the indexed structure defined by I. If Y is a scalar or a 1-element vector it will be extended to conform.
 A side effect of Indexed Assignment is to change the value of the indexed elements of X.